 But there is hope.
 By taking small, simple actions, we can all play a part in helping UK wildlife to thrive.
 That’s where Naturehood comes in.
 From instructions on how to build your own hedgehog house to top tips on gardening for wildlife, Naturehood has an activity to suit you and your green space, no matter the size.

 We know that making small changes to your garden, balcony or window box can make a difference to your local wildlife, but think of what could be achieved if hundreds of people across the community each took action – the positive impact would be so much bigger.
-That’s why we’re asking you to do one thing for wildlife this autumn.
+That’s why we’re asking all our participants to do #OneThingForWildlife.

 Naturehood is gathering momentum in the Florence Park area of Cowley.
 We have been to the Oxford City Farm, who are going to track the changes in the wildlife garden and pond area using our Naturehood surveys with volunteers.